blissai/bliss-cli/README.md

 *  The path of the directory where all of your repositories are located
 *  Your git organization name

+** NOTE: You will need roughly 2gb of free space in order to install the Bliss Collector. **

 Dependencies
 --------
 Our CLI tool uses Docker to run our analysis in a controlled environment and Git to track your projects' histories.